0mn1verze/path-finding-visualiser/README.md

 # Path Finding Visualiser
 A website that can visualise path finding and maze generation algorithms.
+Influenced by Clément Mihailescu's [Path Finding Visualiser Tutorial](https://www.youtube.com/watch?v=msttfIHHkak)

 ## [Demo (Drawing and moving only available on desktops)](https://0mn1verze.github.io/path-finding-visualiser/)
 - Drag to move the start point and draw walls, drag on wall to remove it